catalyst-cooperative/open-energy-data-for-all/episodes/data-validation.md

 Pick one of the functions that makes up the data pipeline.

 What do you expect the output to look like?
-Can you imagine some weird input that *might* break your function?
+Can you imagine some weird situation that *might* break your function?

 Try writing a test in `test_pipeline.py` that tells you what happens with that weird input!
-If it fails with an error telling you that your function can't actually handle that weird input, that is a totally acceptable output of this challenge.
+Again, don't worry if your test fails.
-In fact, that will set us up well for later in this episode when we learn about how to debug these failures.
+That will set us up well for later when we learn about how to debug these failures.

 ```python
 def test_function_edge_case():